chumager/promise-helpers/docs/README.md

 ```
 will print _Hello World_ because it resolves in 500ms and the timeout was 1000ms.
 #### Notes.
-Normally a promise it's not cancelable, but some are, this means the timeout will throw but no end the promise chained, no body can ;ó(.
+Normally a promise it's not cancelable, but some are, this means the timeout will throw but no end the promise chained, nobody can ;ó(.

 If your resulting promise has the **cancelable** function property, it'll be executed before throw a timeout exception.